When you request Salvation Army records about you or your whānau, they will ask you for:

 You can provide these by emailing them photographs of the proofs.

-If you are requesting the Children's Home records of a living whānau member, they may also ask you for:
+If you are requesting the Children's Home records of a living whānau member, they will also ask you for:

 You have reached the maximum character limit.